shapkarin/shapkarin.me/public/api/articles/async-event-loop-web-workers.md

 ---
-title: "Event Loop, Threads, and Web Workers.
-Asynchronous JavaScript."
+title: 'Event Loop, Threads, and Web Workers.
+Asynchronous JavaScript.'
+description: >-
-description: "Dive deep into asynchronous JavaScript, understand the event loop, how JavaScript handles concurrency, and leverage Web Workers for true parallelism in your web applications."
+  Dive deep into asynchronous JavaScript, understand the event loop, how JavaScript handles concurrency, and leverage Web Workers for true parallelism in your web applications.
 order: 14
 ---